 Can Varicose Veins develop into Varicocele?

-Varicose veins are large and dilated superficial veins in the legs, resulting in pain, fatigue, itching, and swelling, which might develop into more sinister venous ulcers.
-Varicocele is a condition in which the veins surrounding the testicles are dilated and enlarged, causing aching pain and might be related to decreased fertility.
+Varicose veins are large and dilated superficial veins in the legs that can cause pain, fatigue, itching, and swelling and might develop into more sinister venous ulcers.
+Varicocele is a condition in which the veins surrounding the testicles are dilated and enlarged, causing aching pain and possibly related to decreased fertility.

 But are these related?
 And can one lead to another?